hculpan/t64extract/README.md

 This simple utility was just something I threw together to extract programs from T64 files because SD2IEC doesn't load T64 files.
 I also tried c1541 that comes with VICE, but that didn't seem to work for me either.
 Perhaps I was just doing something wrong, but it kept giving me a "Drive not ready" error.
 And since I'm on a Mac, the Windows utilities weren't really an option either.

 So I wrote a small Java utility to do what I needed.
 It's pretty basic at the moment.
 You can give it a T64 file and it will extract all the files.
 This utility does not support data files, however; it assumes all files are PRG's.
+If someone can give me a T64 with a data files on it, I'd be happy to add this feature, but as it is I only need it for PRG files.

 REQUIREMENTS